 Good dental hygiene provides the best defense against the causes of bad breath.
 That starts with making sure you are seeing your Lovett Dental Upper Kirby dental professional for routine cleanings and dental exams.
 Spotting problems before they happen can keep them from escalating into embarrassing moments.
 Dentists can also make referrals if they feel that bad breath has a different underlying cause.

-Brushing and flossing regularly helps to head off bad breath issues.
+Regularly brushing and flossing helps to head off bad breath issues.
 You may want to discuss using an appropriate mouthwash or a different toothpaste with your dental professional.
+You can also take a few additional steps to remove bad breath at home, such as:

-If the issue is gum disease, your Lovett Dental Upper Kirby dentist can make an appropriate assessment and develop a plan for treatment.
-The ultimate goal is to be bad-breath-free.
+If the issue is due to dental problems or gum disease, your Lovett Dental Upper Kirby dentist can make an appropriate assessment.
+Then, we will develop a plan for treatment to help you get bad-breath-free.

 Get Fresher Breath by Contacting Lovett Dental Upper Kirby